 Westvale Park promotes good attendance in a variety of different ways including the issuing of certificates termly, stickers to the best class in each phase half termly and celebratory assemblies.

-We are very pleased to be able to report the best attendance for the first half of summer term.
+We are very pleased to be able to report the best attendance for the first half of the spring term.

 Children in these classes were presented with a "Good Attendance" sticker in assembly on the last day of half term.